noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 Shiro-san was using a fork to eat the yakisoba as if it were spaghetti.
-Chopsticks aren’t common for the people in this world, so I don’t really have a strange meaning when I mentioned that, I just meant it as a simple small talk but.... in the next moment, Shiro-san began saying something unbelievable.
+Chopsticks aren’t common for the people in this world, so I don’t really have a strange meaning when I mentioned that, I just meant it as a simple small talk but... in the next moment, Shiro-san began saying something unbelievable.

 [Well then, Kaito-san.
 “Feed me” with your chopsticks.]